en3wton/4-in-a-row/README.md

 # 4-in-a-row
 **Online in-browser multiplayer 4 in a row.
 Backend written in Go.
 Frontend in JavaScript.**
 Uses websockets.

 Can play with  2-6 players, though any more than 2 usually ends in a draw.
-This could be improved by adding grid size customisation.

-To run:
- - Clone repo.
- - Run `go get -d connect4`
- - Run `go run connect4/connect4.go`

-## Docker
-You must build the binary before building the container.
-Port 8292 in the container needs to be published.
+Grid size customisation could fix this, but I haven't added it.

+**This is designed to work behind a reverse proxy serving https, if you want to use it standalone or over http then you must change `wss:` to `ws:` in static/js/c4.js**

 If used behind a reverse proxy you will get websocket errors unless you add the correct headers for location /ws.
 Here is my config for nginx: